If someone dies by suicide

 If you yourself are having thoughts of suicide it’s important that you reach out for help.
-There are a range of organisations you can contact and we encourage you to do so.
+There are a range of organisations you can contact and we encourage you to do so:

-- Please contact your G.P.
+- contact your GP

-- Samaritans - 116 123 (available 24 hours a day).
+- Samaritans - 116 123 (available 24 hours a day)

-- Breathing Space - 0800 83 85 87 (Monday to Friday: 6pm to 2am and 24 hours at weekends)
+- Breathing Space - 0800 83 85 87

 - SHOUT - a Free Crisis Text service 85258

-- If you need urgent help or feel you are at risk you should contact 999
+- if you need urgent help or feel you are at risk you should contact 999

 If you are a professional looking to access resources to deliver training on suicide prevention, you may wish to find out more about the ‘Wave after Wave: Providing a Compassionate Response Following a Bereavement’ resources.